 The Lemolo fire, north of Lemolo Lake on Bunker Hill, is 873 acres and 10% contained.
-Firefighters are concluding strategic burning operations to strengthen containment on all flanks and have made good progress to tie the containment lines to the Lemolo Lake Road.
+Firefighters continued strategic burning operations to strengthen containment on the north edge and made good progress to tie the containment line on the western flank to the Lemolo Lake Road.

 The Pine Bench fire, north of Hwy 138 near Dry Creek, is 2,117 acres and 10% contained.
 Crews continue to hold and mop up along the FS 4775 Road and patrol the 900 Road and Hwy 138.
 Work is underway to build indirect contingency fire line by opening and brushing roads to the east and north of the fire, to be used if the fire were to move out of the Boulder Creek Wilderness.
-Firefighters are scouting for opportunities to check the western flank of the fire in the Wilderness.